 Step 2: Make sure you have enough free room on the existing partition to create the new one.
 You may find the following articles useful in clearing up space:

 - How to make room on your Windows partition

 - How to find and remove duplicate files

 - Automatically delete a huge amount of duplicate files

 You might also want to empty the recycle bin.

-If you still don't have enough room, you can move files to an external drive.
-Once the partitioning is done, you can move them back to the new partition.
+If you still don’t have enough room, you can move files to an external drive.
+Once the partitioning is done, you can move them back to a new partition.

 Then wait.
 It may take a while Eventually, a dialog box will ask how much you want the partition shrunk.
 The default number will be the maximum available.